Broccoli Nutrition, Benefits, Recipes, Side Effects and More - Dr. Axe

 The American Cancer Society recommends eating cruciferous vegetables several times a week for the best protection.

-2. Maintains Strong Bones
+2. Maintains strong bones

 Broccoli nutrition is an excellent source of vitamin K, calcium, magnesium and potassium, which are essential for healthy bones, nails and teeth.
 High levels of vitamin K and iron are vital for maintaining bone mineral density (in addition to having many other benefits, like promoting blood health and boosting your energy levels).

-Some even say that vitamin K builds bones better than calcium, and just one cup of broccoli nutrition provides over 270 percent of your daily vitamin K needs.
 There’s evidence in human intervention studies that vitamin K and vitamin D work together to positively impact bone metabolism and that a vitamin K deficiency or vitamin D deficiency increases risks for bone-related diseases.

 Vitamin K also positively affects calcium balance, a key mineral in bone metabolism.